CompNet/NetVotes/README.md

 ## About
 1. *What is it?* This is a set of R files for processing votes of the European Parliament
 2. *What can it do?* It can read a set of CSV files, process it AND generate some networks
-3. *What I need to work with it?* Firts of all you need the latest R package installed and have the folders with the correct permissions.
+3. *What does it need to work?* All you need is the latest R package installed and have the folders set with the correct permissions.

 ##Install
 1. Download the source from github